denoland/manual/vscode_deno.md

 ### Setting a path to the Deno CLI

-The extension looks for the Deno CLI executable in hosts `PATH`, but sometimes that isn't desirable and the _Deno: Path_ can be set (or `deno.path` if manually editing) point to the Deno executable.
+The extension looks for the Deno CLI executable in the host's `PATH`, but sometimes that isn't desirable and the _Deno: Path_ can be set (or `deno.path` if manually editing) to point to the Deno executable.
 If the path provided is relative, it will be resolved relative to the root of the workspace.

 ## Import suggestions